top of page

 "Approximately 56% of the world's population cannot swim or lack the basic skills to swim safely."

-A.) Breath Control/Nose Bubbles
+1.)
+Breath Control/Nose Bubbles

 Experiment with holding your breath as your face is in the water, and practice blowing bubbles out your nose as your face is in to prevent inhaling water through the nose.
+Starting slowly with a watering can or cup of water slowly emptying over the head to ideal.

-B.) Learn your personal buoyancy level and learn how to keep your individual body afloat.
+2.)
+Learn your personal buoyancy level and learn how to keep your individual body afloat.

-C.) Play with arm movements
+3.)
+Play with arm movements

 Experiment with different arm motions.
 Learn through experimentation how your arms work in and with the water!

-D.) Play with leg movements
+4.)
+Play with leg movements

 Experiment with different leg motions.
 Learn through experimentation how your legs work in and with the water!

-E.) WATER PLAY!
+5.)
+WATER PLAY!

 Lots of exploration with all 5 of these steps is key.
 Go at your own pace!
 You can practice these on your own time, or hire an instructor near you to practice these skills with to speed up the process.
-I teach lessons locally in Warsaw, IN.
+I teach learn-to-swim lessons locally in Warsaw, IN for all ages.
 Contact me if you'd like to schedule private or semi-private lessons with me.
 You can also follow me on social media for tips and ideas on practicing and conquering these 5 foundational skills!
 Once proficient in the foundational skills, if you'd like to become proficient in any of the 4 major swim strokes, book an online video stroke analysis with me or contact me for in-person stroke work.

 • Instagram